plainionist/plainionist.github.io/_drafts/2018-02-03-Implementing-Clean-Architecture-Project-Structure.md

 is really worth sharing across subsystem boundaries.
 From my past experience a little code duplication is easier to "fix" than a "to early" reuse.

+## that about infrastructure?

+logging?
+supported!
+.net extensions?

+## Can we handle it more pragmantic?

 And what about smaller projects?
 What about projects which are just a single application which "does only one thing and does it well"?